devans10/pugo/README.md

 # Capabilities

-### Flasharray
+### FlashArray
-The flasharray library contains all functionality provided by version 1.16 of the Purity//FA REST API.
+The FlashArray library contains all functionality provided by version 1.16 of the Purity//FA REST API.

 Note that different versions of the REST API offer different functionality, and some operations may be unusable except on certain versions of the REST API.
 For example, functionality relating to FlashRecover and protection groups (pgroups) requires the use of